 Here we talked about what is a workstation computer and tried to explain its characteristics, purpose and features in the briefest possible way.

-Desktops exist in various configurations ranging from low-end, cheaper, low-performance Normal Desktops, all the way up to high-end, very expensive and top performance mission critical Workstation Desktops.
+There are various configurations ranging from low-end, cheaper, low-performance Normal Desktops, all the way up to high-end, very expensive and top performance mission critical Workstation Desktops.
+All of these desktops have their own pros and cons.

 Their basic composition is, however, very similar; Desktop design have similar components but have different quality, features and applications.